osklunds/Distributed-SWMR-register/evaluator/README.md

                                      yields higher performance.
     -p, --print-client-operations    Print when a read/write operation starts/ends.
 If not included, the performance might be slightly higher.

+OPTIONS:
+    -l, --run-length <run-length>    The number of seconds the program should run for.
+If 0 is given, the program will run forever.
+Avoid this value. [default: 30]

 ARGS:
     <hosts-file>       The file with node ids, addresses, ports, ssh key paths and usernames.